cromega08/100-days-of-cromega-code/r0-log.md

 My brain was drained today, feel pretty tired actually when refer to coding.
 I planned to do some challenge i'v been defering from "100 Days of Daily UI" 'cause are very difficult for my level.
 Are design a "Landing Page" for a website design a "Settings menu" and design a "Profile Menu".

 And you say: "Why it's difficult? it's pretty basic for any web developer know that" and yes, i agree.
 But i started learning web design almost at the same time started thi challenge, it's mean at least 2 weeks ago.
 So decided to take all the weekend to code this 3 pages and make a simulated website that run in a local repositorie (non a real website, only design), but feel drained and ended practicing katas and resolving some things in my personal life.

+### Resting Day

+Today i felt tired and decided to rest.

+Resting days are important, right?
+So, today was that day.
+Decided to take apart for one day all the projects and just make side things i wanted to try.

+Decided to try some flutter/dart code, study some syntax 'cause i wanna learn it some point and feel it very similar to JS, set up android studio for it and that was my day.
+Just making vaious thing without code anything.